 - Outdoor games and toys to be shared by everyone.

-- A fruit and nut orchard surrounded by low maintenance gardens
+- A fruit orchard surrounded by low maintenance gardens

 - A storage/potting space and shade area for small groups to go and enjoy the fun, away from the hot sun.